ATI

 • Hart-Montague State Trail — a 22-mile-long, beautiful, mostly wooded, paved trail which goes from Hart, through Mears, Shelby, New Era, and Rothbury before reaching Montague (and its neighbor Whitehall).
 It's in great shape and very much recommended.
 Web site 1, Web site 2.

-• Little Traverse Wheelway – a 26-mile-long paved path from Charleviox through Petoskey to Harbor Springs, much of it is along the Lake Michigan shore.
+• Little Traverse Wheelway — a 26-mile-long paved path from Charlevoix through Petoskey to Harbor Springs, which goes parallel to, and often right along side, the Lake Michigan shore.

-• North Western State Trail – a 32-mile-long paved/crushed stone path from Petoskey to Mackinaw City.
+• North Western State Trail — a 32-mile-long path from Petoskey to Mackinaw City.
+The first 8 miles is paved, from Petoskey to Alanson.
+The rest of the way is fine crushed stone.

 • Pere Marquette State Trail — around 86 miles from Baldwin to Midland.